Premarital Agreement Attorney in Longview, TX

 Following marriage, your premarital agreement will be binding.
 Any provisions therein must be followed during the marriage or at the dissolution of the marriage.
 Most spouses add a “sunset clause” to their agreement, saying that the document is invalid if they stay married for a certain number of years.

-If your spouse violates specific rules in this document or tries to change the terms, hire a Longview family lawyer.
+If your spouse violates specific rules in this document or tries to change the terms, hire a Longview prenuptial agreements lawyer.
 Attorney Christina Hollwarth of The Hollwarth Law Firm gives focused attention to each client while seeking a satisfactory solution.